EricTalv/vat-checker/README.md

 Ideally I would have a *country-data file* and serve that to this component.

+#### Countries.json

+To add or edit any country-codes or labels you'll have to dive into `./json/countries.json`, here are all the country objects stored.

 ## Errors

 On google chrome if you were to send a bad request to the API link